 Robbins LLP: Omega Protein Corporation (OME) Misled Shareholders According to a Recently Filed Class Action

-Robbins LLP announces that a class action complaint was filed against Omega Protein Corporation (NYSE: OME) (“Omega”) in the U.S. District Court for the Southern District of New York.
-The complaint is brought on behalf of all purchasers of Omega securities between June 4, 2013 and March 1, 2017, for alleged violations of the Securities Exchange Act of 1934 by Omega’s officers and directors.
+Robbins LLP announces that a class action complaint was filed against Omega Protein Corporation (NYSE: OME) (“Omega”) in the U.S. District Court for the Central District of California.
+The complaint is brought on behalf of all purchasers of Omega securities between August 3, 2016 and March 1, 2017, for alleged violations of the Securities Exchange Act of 1934 by Omega’s officers and directors.
 Omega develops, produces, and delivers products to enhance the nutritional integrity of foods, dietary supplements, and animal feeds worldwide.

 Omega Accused of Downplaying Negative Effect of SEC Inquiry on Its Business

-On March 1, 2017, Omega revealed that in December 2016, it received a subpoena from the SEC seeking information in connection with an investigation of an Omega subsidiary’s compliance with its probation terms and the company’s protection of whistleblower employees.
-Omega further disclosed that the investigation could result in a “material adverse effect on the Company’s business, reputation, results of operation, and financial condition.”
-On this news, Omega’s stock fell $6.25 per share, or approximately 24%, to close at $20.00 per share on March 2, 2017.
+On March 1, 2017, in its Form 10-K for the fiscal year ended December 31, 2016, Omega revealed that in December 2016, it “received a subpoena from the SEC requesting information in connection with an investigation relating to a Company subsidiary’s compliance with its probation terms and the Company’s protection of whistleblower employees.”
+Omega further disclosed that this could result in a “material adverse effect on the Company’s business, reputation, results of operation, and financial condition.”
+On this news, Omega’s stock fell $6.25 per share, or approximately 23.81%, from its previous closing price to close at $20.00 per share on March 2, 2017.

 Omega Shareholders Have Legal Options